rtivadar/aath0.github.io/_posts/2018-04-15-analysis-of-atp-tennis-2006-2015-an-introduction-and-data-cleaning.md

 * I used `read_csv` from the `readr` package to read in the CSV files.
 For reproducibility, I read in the files directly from their source URL.

-* The `matchnum` variable was read in as a integer type for years 2013-2015, while it was read in as a character type for years 2006-2012.
+ (REWORD THIS)* The `matchnum` variable was read in as a integer type for years 2013-2015, while it was read in as a character type for years 2006-2012.
 In order to combine the data frames into the larger `atp` data frame, I coerced `matchnum` to a charcter type for the 2013-2015 years, so that it was the same as the other data frames.
 The `matchnum` variable should actually be an integer type (it details the particular number of a match for each tournament), but since I end up deleting the variable entirely, it doesn't actually matter.
-(REWORD THIS)

 * Using `bind_rows` from the `dplyr` package, I created the `atp` data frame.

 * Lastly, as a bit of personal preference, I used the remove function `rm` to remove the now unnecessary data frames from the workspace.
-This step is not necesary, but it allows for a cleaner working environment.
+This step is not necessary, but it allows for a cleaner working environment.

 ```r
 library(tidyverse)        # dplyr, ggplot2, purrr, readr